openpnp/openpnp/Vision-Compositing.md

 ![Align with part switch](https://user-images.githubusercontent.com/9963310/178480834-200e20d4-8640-46c4-8143-14903fdadc3d.png)

 It offsets the nozzle rotation coordinate to match that of the part, once the part is aligned.
 This means that the cross-hairs and the DRO are nicely aligned with the part.
-This is especially useful in the multi-shot scenario, where you often only see a fraction of the whole part, and the reticle (cross-hairs, grid etc.) provides valuable visual feedback,
+This is especially useful in the multi-shot scenario, where you often only see a fraction of the whole part, and the reticle (cross-hairs, grid etc.) provides valuable visual feedback.

 ## Package Footprint